Midwest Athletic Conference: State championships

 The Midwest Athletic Conference has proven to be one of the most competitive in the state of Ohio.
-Since the inception of the conference in 1973, the 10 member teams have been crowned state champions 147 times.
+Since the inception of the conference in 1973, the 10 member teams have been crowned state champions 150 times.
 All 10 MAC members have all won a team state title.
-The MAC has a total of 71 total state championships in boys sports (39 in football) and 74 girls team state championships.
+The MAC has a total of 74 total state championships in boys sports (44 in football) and 76 girls team state championships.
+Members of the conference won 20 additional state championships before the MAC was established or before schools became members of the MAC.